Tech-at-DU/3d-css/README.md

 # 3d-css mini hackathon

+**Purpose**:
-**Purpose**: practice your craft, explore 3d CSS, and have fun.
+Practice your craft, explore the creative side of **3D CSS**, and have fun.

-Work by yourself or with someone else.
-Your goal is to create webpage that uses content from the CSS Zen Garden.
-For this project you are allowed to copy, paste, and edit the markup.
-You are not required to use all of of the markup.
+Work solo or with a partner.

+Your goal is to design a web page that reimagines content from the CSS Zen Garden using 3D transforms and custom properties.
+You may copy, paste, and edit the Zen Garden markup — and you’re not required to use all of it.

-Start with one of these concepts and take it anywhere you imagine.
+Choose a concept to inspire your design, then take it wherever your imagination leads.

-- Book or card, flip pages
+- Book or Card: pages flip or unfold in space.
-- Cubic solid form or structure
+- Cubic Form: build a solid, a structure, or a rotating element in 3D.
-- Solar system space travel
-- City skyline, landscape
+- Solar System / Space Travel: orbiting layers, parallax stars, or spinning planets.
+- City Skyline / Landscape: layered perspective with buildings, depth, and motion.

 The only requirements are that you use CSS 3d transform properties like: rotate x, y, z, translate 3d, and perspective.

 There are a few sample files in this repository that have some ideas you can use as a starting point.